 The following documents must be uploaded to complete the nomination:

-- A letter of acceptance for the Nominee accepting the nomination. - A letter of support from a person with direct experience of the impact.
+- A letter of acceptance from the Nominee accepting the nomination. - A letter of support to the Nomination from a person with direct experience related to the impact of this nomination.

 5 Submission of Nominations